milok67/ChainTrace/README.md

 Includes a demo mode with a pre-built test chain.
 Supports both interactive-menu execution and direct execution from CMD.

+**❗❗ For complete and reliable information, it is recommended to open the console in full screen ❗❗**

 # RU
 **🧩 Основное**